 From the bus stop, Awanoyu (泡の湯), it is around a 3-minute walk.

 Similar to Awa no Yu next door, Ryokan Maruei is another ryokan with a mixed-gender outdoor bath.
 And yes, the female guests get to hide their bodies underneath the milky hot spring before they go past the long curtain into the outdoor area.

 But, the great thing about Ryokan Maruei is a relatively more friendly price tag.
-And, paying less doesn’t mean you will receive less than top-notch hospitality.
-The staff here do their best to look after their guests that many visitors become a repeater after their first stay!
+And paying less doesn’t mean you will receive less than top-notch hospitality.
+The staff here do their best to look after their guests so that many visitors become a repeater after their first stay!